 Supervision

-Proud to mentor a number of PhD students, each possessing an inquisitive mind seeking to find solutions to challenging research questions.
+Proud to supervise/mentor a number of PhD students, each possessing an inquisitive mind seeking to find solutions to challenging research questions.
 A number of my recent research papers features these bright young minds as my co-authors.

-Current PhD students
+Current PhD students at the University of Glasgow

 Andrew Parry